chhinsras/fluentpos/README.md

 ### Note

 Since fluentpos is in it's early development stage, I have not been able to write detailed documentation about the implementation.
-You can expect quite a lot of content around this architecture on my blog [@codewithmukesh](https://codewithmukesh.com/) in the upcoming day.
+You can expect quite a lot of content around this architecture on my blog [@codewithmukesh](https://codewithmukesh.com/) in the upcoming days.

 ### The Team
 - Mukesh Murugan [@iammukeshm](https://github.com/iammukeshm/)